IsaacKosloski/Leanr-GTK/README.md

 # GTK
-Repository for my GTK studies.
+Repository for my studies in GTK.